monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 7. **[Binaries Verification](#7-binaries-verification)**
 8. **[Common issues and solutions](#7-common-issues-and-solutions)**

-# 0. Prefaction
+# 0. Preface
 This guide is open source and maintained by ErCiccione, of the Monero community.
-If you have suggestions or wish to contribute to the developement of this guide, feel free to open Pull Requests or Issues on the
+If you have suggestions or wish to contribute to the development of this guide, feel free to open Pull Requests or Issues on the
-GitHub repository where this document is maintained: [github.com/monero-ecosystem/monero-GUI-guide](https://github.com/monero-ecosystem/monero-GUI-guide)
+GitHub repository where this document is maintained: [github.com/monero-ecosystem/monero-GUI-guide](https://github.com/monero-ecosystem/monero-GUI-guide).

 ## 0.1.
 Translations
 This document will be localized into several languages.
-You can find all available translations in the [dedicated section on GitHub](https://github.com/monero-ecosystem/monero-GUI-guide/tree/master/translations)
+You can find all available translations in the [dedicated section on GitHub](https://github.com/monero-ecosystem/monero-GUI-guide/tree/master/translations).

 ## 0.2.
 Windows Preparation
 If you are on Windows:

-+ Be sure that your antivirus does not block the program.
++ Make sure that your antivirus does not block the program.

 + The first time you start the wallet you must give permission to connect to the network via a pop-up.
 Check the appropriate boxes and click `Allow access`.